Cookie Preferences

 • Price and Value: SQE courses represent a significant financial investment.
 Prices can range from under £2,000 to over £12,000.
 It's not just about finding the cheapest option, but about assessing the value for money based on the features and support offered.

-SQE Course Provider Comparison: 2026 Overview
+Types of SQE Course Provider

 Key Takeaway

-• Cost: Expect to pay around £4,500 - £6,000 for their comprehensive SQE1 preparation course.
+• Cost: Expect to pay around £3,000 - £6,000 for a comprehensive SQE1 preparation course.

 Feeling Overwhelmed by Choice?